farmera/sare_grant/study_results_drones.md

 in terms of the treatment received by that section.
 On the 'x' axis are NDVI values and on the 'y' axis are 'pounds sucrose per section'
 (PSPS).

-We have spoken of the bugbear of cumulative error and that issue is no where more relevant than here in __Figure 8__.
+Earlier we spoke of the bugbear of cumulative error and that issue is no where more relevant than here in __Figure 8__.
 The values representing each data point (there are six per treatment group) are index values averaged over a set of ~30,000 pixels representing an area of 100 ft by 20 ft.
 The points of error that we have previously discussed (i.e. the accuracy of a camera's placement, the prevailing wind, sun angle, azimuth, and a hundred others) are embodied in every point in this graph.
 And yet in spite of this we see a very logical pattern of